About Asbestos Exposure at Green River District Health Department — Bowling Green

 Electrical contractors affiliated with IBEW Local 369 — the Louisville-based local with jurisdiction across much of Kentucky — who pulled wire and installed systems at this and similar Kentucky facilities may have been exposed to asbestos-containing materials:

-- Disturbed overhead ceiling insulation reportedly containing products from Armstrong World Industries and Celotex
+- Disturbed overhead ceiling insulation reportedly containing products from and ceiling tile

 - Worked in mechanical spaces above drop ceilings lined with materials allegedly containing asbestos

-- Drilled through transite board fireproofing manufactured by Crane Co. and others, releasing chrysotile dust directly into their breathing zone
+- Drilled through transite board fireproofing manufactured by and others, releasing chrysotile dust directly into their breathing zone

 - Encountered asbestos-laden dust during cable tray installation and conduit work in boiler rooms